 The International Trade Group at Holland & Knight represents U.S. and foreign companies, institutions, associations, and foreign governments on virtually all aspects of international trade matters.
 Through our familiarity with the trade policy process in the United States, our contacts within the Executive Branch and Congressional offices and committees, and our experience in the application of U.S. trade laws, and multilateral and bilateral trade agreements, we can assist clients in understanding trade issues and resolving trade problems.
 We are well versed in dealing with the regulatory agencies that oversee international trade matters and regularly appear before these agencies.
 As a result of doing business in and with many countries around the world, our Trade Group has developed an in-depth understanding of differing business cultures and legal systems.
-This experience and knowledge provides a direct benefit to our clients.
+This experience and knowledge provide a direct benefit to our clients.

 Our Trade Group has experience in all aspects of Customs matters.
 We represent clients before local port officials, at Customs and Border Protection (CBP) headquarters, and before the Court of International Trade.
 Our attorneys have experience handling such matters as tariff classification and valuation issues; administrative protests; prior disclosures; rulings and internal advice proceedings; penalty proceedings; country of origin and marking issues; drawback claims; and duty preferences under the Generalized System of Preferences (GSP), the North American Free Trade Agreement (NAFTA), and other tariff preference regimes.
 We also represent companies in obtaining ruling letters on such issues as valuation, classification, marking, preference programs, Foreign Trade Zone programs, and advising companies on participation in C-TPAT (Customs Trade Partnership Against Terrorism).
 Our experience also includes the preparation of compliance programs that are tailored to the size and operations of a company, conducting compliance audits, and representing companies in fines and penalty matters and in customs investigations.